paris-saclay-cds/ramp-board/doc/frontend.rst

 Interactions as a user
 ----------------------

 In order to be able to use RAMP you need to be logged in.
 After signing-up you can directly log-in using your newly created username and password, however you will not be able to sign up for any RAMP event until your account is approved by an administrator.

-On the left-hand side you can find a panel with two options:
-'Problems & events' and 'What is a RAMP?'.
+On the left-hand side you can find a panel with two options: 'Problems & events' and 'What is a RAMP?'.

 .. image:: _static/img/user_menu.png

 Problems & events
 .................

 By clicking this menu you will be redirected to the list of all the events.
 You can click on the name of the event and view additional information related to the event.

 .. image:: _static/img/list_of_challenges.png

 You can select a challenge to which you would like to sign-up by clicking on one of the challenges listed below the name of the event you wish to participate in.

-If you see message saying that you 'Your account has not been approved yet by the administrator'
+If you see message saying that you 'Your account has not been approved yet by the administrator.

 .. image:: _static/img/message.png

 it means that you still have to wait until your account is approved before signing-up to any challenge.

 Otherwise you will be able to see the page with the event information on which you will see 'Sign up' button.

  .. image:: _static/img/sign_up.png

  Your request will be send to the administrator for further approval.

 Challenge menu
 ..............

  Once your profile is approved for the challenge, in the RAMP left-hand side menu you will be able find new options:

  .. image:: _static/img/new_menu.png

 Now, you can easily view:

 * "description": information on the challenge;
 * "starting kit": code related to the challenge on github;
 * "leaderboard": will contain the different scores used for the particular event.
 All reported scores are limited to the public dataset only;
 * "competition leaderboard": is similar to the leaderboard.
 However, only the official score is reported for a single submission which is selected by each user.
 This score is computed on the public dataset only and can differ from the final ranking which is done on the private set;
-*  "sandbox": where you can upload your sumissions.
+* "sandbox": where you can upload your submissions.
 To do that you will have to either edit and save existing sample code or upload the files in the column on the right-hand side;
 *  "my_submissions": you can view all your submissions for this challenge.